 Setting:

 Date:

 Staff member's name:

 Child's name:

 Concern

 What prompted this record?
 (Please include dates, times, incidents, behaviours, what the child said)

 Remember to record any questions that you asked (do not ask leading questions, if you need more fact or detail think of T.E.D "Tell me" "Explain to me" "Describe to me")

 Background

 Additional relevant information that relates to the child or family

 Does the concern fall into one of the following categories (please circle)?

 Neglect

 Sexual Abuse

 Physical Abuse

 Emotional Abuse

 CSE

 Honour based violence

 FGM

 Forced marriage

 Online/sexting

 Peer on peer

 Radicalisation

 Domestic abuse

-PRINT (Member of staff)
+PRINT (Mombor of staff)

-PRINT (Designated member of staff for
+PRINT (Designated member of staff for children

-children protection)
+protection)

 SIGNED (Member of staff)

-SIGNEDchildren protection) (Designated member of staff for
+SIGNED (Designated member of staff for children

-children protection)
+protection)

-Has this information been discussed/ passed to any other agence please record reasons why ies?
-(Please give details) If not,

-please record reasons willy
+Has this information been discussed/ passed to any other agencies?
+(Please give details) If not, please record reasons why

 Actions by designated lead: